-One of the top concerns among nonprofit organizations hosting virtual galas is to make it easy for their supporters to watch, engage, and donate.
-The best solution is to design a virtual gala landing page and share the link to the landing page everywhere.
+One of the top concerns among nonprofit organizations hosting a virtual event is to make it easy for their supporters to watch, engage, and donate.
+The best solution is to design a live stream landing page and share the link to the landing page everywhere.

 There are six essential elements to include in your landing page design.

 Design tip: Think about how your banner will appear on a mobile device.
 Small text and images will be difficult to read when someone views the page on their smartphone.
-Based on more than 200 virtual events we helped produce, 57% of the pages were viewed on a desktop computer, 40% were viewed on a mobile device, and 3% on a tablet.
+Based on 200 virtual events we helpled produce between March and November 2022, 56% of the pages were viewed on a desktop computer, 41% were viewed on a mobile device, and 3% on a tablet.

 Call to Action Buttons

-The next items to place on your virtual gala landing page are call-to-action buttons.
+The next items to place on your live stream landing page are call-to-action buttons.
 These graphic shapes link to other webpages and represent actions you want your viewers to take both before and during the event.
-One or more of these buttons are often included:
+One or more of these buttons are often included, depending on the event type:

 - Register to bid